Complexity Framework For Forbidden Subgraphs I: The Framework: The Proof of Theorems and

-{\bf Theorem~\ref{t-planar} (restated).} {\it Let $\Pi$ be a problem that is \NP-complete on planar graphs but polynomial-time solvable for every graph class of bounded treewidth.
-For any (possibly infinite) set of graphs~${\cal H}$, the problem~$\Pi$ on ${\cal H}$-minor-free graphs is polynomial-time solvable if ${\cal H}$ contains a planar graph and is \NP-complete otherwise.}
+{\bf Theorem~\ref{t-planar} (restated).} {\it Let $\Pi$ be a problem that is computationally hard on planar graphs, but efficiently solvable for every graph class of bounded treewidth.
+For any set of graphs~${\cal H}$, the problem~$\Pi$ on ${\cal H}$-minor-free graphs is efficiently solvable if ${\cal H}$ contains a planar graph (or equivalently, if the class of ${\cal H}$-minor-free graphs has bounded treewidth) and is computationally hard otherwise.}

 \begin{proof} For some integer~$p\geq 1$, let ${\cal H}$ be a set of graphs, where we allow ${\cal H}$ to have infinite size.
 First assume that ${\cal H}$ contains a planar graph $H_1$.
 As $G$ is ${\cal H}$-minor-free, $G$ is $H_1$-minor-free.
-We now apply Theorem~\ref{t-rs84} to find that $G$ has treewidth bounded by some integer $c_{H_1}$, which is a constant as $H_1$ is a fixed graph.
-We conclude that the class of ${\cal H}$-subgraph-free graphs has bounded treewidth.
-Hence, by our assumption on $\Pi$, we can solve $\Pi$ in polynomial time for the class of ${\cal H}$-minor-free graphs.
+We now apply Theorem~\ref{t-rs86} to find that $G$ has treewidth bounded by some integer $c_{H_1}$, which is a constant as $H_1$ is a fixed graph.
+We conclude that the class of ${\cal H}$-minor-free graphs has bounded treewidth.
+Hence, by our assumption on $\Pi$, we can solve $\Pi$ efficiently for the class of ${\cal H}$-minor-free graphs.

 Now assume that ${\cal H}$ contains no planar graph.
-As planar graphs are closed under taking minors, this means that the class of planar graphs is a subclass of the class of ${\cal H}$-minor-free graphs.
-Hence, by our assumption on $\Pi$, we find that $\Pi$ is \NP-complete for the class of ${\cal H}$-minor-free graphs. \end{proof}
+As planar graphs are closed under taking vertex deletions, edge deletions and edge contractions, they are closed under taking minors.
+This means that the class of planar graphs is a subclass of the class of ${\cal H}$-minor-free graphs.
+Hence, by our assumption on $\Pi$, we find that $\Pi$ is computationally hard for the class of ${\cal H}$-minor-free graphs.

+It is well known that for a set of graphs ${\cal H}$, a class of ${\cal H}$-minor-free graphs has bounded treewidth if and only if ${\cal H}$ contains a planar graph.
+These facts follow directly from results of Robertson and Seymour~\cite{RS84} (see e.g.~\cite{BL02,DP16}, where this is explained with respect to the more general parameter clique-width).